CDC concludes a mask mandate is still needed for travelers, clearing way for court battle - NewsBreak

 Most major airlines have made masking optional since Monday’s ruling.
 Local transit authorities are making their own decisions .

-The post CDC concludes a mask mandate is still needed for travelers, clearing way for court battle appeared first on Virginia Mercury .
+The post CDC concludes a mask mandate is still needed for travelers, clearing way for court battle appeared first on Michigan Advance .